Swyftx Cryptocurrency Exchange

 Step 1.
 Create an account on a cryptocurrency exchange that allows you to trade VET

-Depending on the exchange you choose, VET can be traded with US dollars (USD), Bitcoin (BTC) or Ethereum (ETH).
+Depending on the exchange you choose, VET can be traded with Bitcoin (BTC), Ethereum (ETH) or fiat currencies such as AUD or USD.
 You’ll need to provide your email address and create a password to register for an account, while it’s also recommended that you set up two-factor authorisation to provide an extra level of security.

 Step 2.
 Deposit funds into your account

-Many cryptocurrency exchanges only allow trading between cryptocurrencies and don’t allow the direct deposit of fiat currency, such as AUD or USD, so you’ll usually need to own or buy BTC or ETH first.
+Many cryptocurrency exchanges only allow trading between cryptocurrencies and don’t allow the direct deposit of fiat currency, such as AUD or USD, so you may need to own or buy BTC or ETH first.

 The exact process for depositing funds into your account varies depending on the exchange you choose.
 For example, on Binance you need to click on “Funds” and then “Deposit” in the menu at the top right of the screen.
 On Kucoin you can select “Assets” in the top menu, select your chosen currency (for example ETH) and click “Deposit”.